pratham-exe/Bifid-Cipher/README.md

 # Bifid-Cipher
-Encryption using bifid cipher .
+Encryption and Decryption using bifid cipher .